-The festival accepts submissions in eight distinct categories:
+The festival accepts submissions in seven distinct categories:

 1. Computer Animation Shorts

-All forms of animated short pieces that contain a significant percentage of computer-generated imagery and/or digital production and are not specifically suited to one of the other nine submission categories.
-This includes independent shorts, character animation, sponsored creative explorations, narrative and experimental works, opening sequences, game cinematics, selections and/or montages of animated television series, machinima, and new-media formats.
+All forms of animated short pieces that contain a significant percentage of computer-generated imagery and/or digital production and are not specifically suited to one of the other submission categories.
+This includes independent shorts, character animation, sponsored creative explorations, narrative and experimental works, and opening sequences.
 Shorts of any length may be submitted, but the Computer Animation Festival reserves the right to show only excerpts of selected works at the jury's discretion.

 3. Animated Feature Films